marius-giesa/euro-exchange-widget/README.md

 ## License

 Feel free to use, modify, and share this code under your preferred license.
-Attribution is appreciated but not mandatory.
+When you use it, please provide some attribution to this repository.

 ---